Special Educational Needs Solicitors

 Special Educational Needs and Disability (SEND) solicitors

-Education lawyers - services we can assist you with
+How our Education lawyers can support you

-• Requesting/challenging an EHC needs assessment
+• Requesting/challenging an EHC (Education, Health and Care) needs assessment

 • Challenging a refusal to assess your child